 To answer these questions, Tegmark suggests it’s a matter of perspective.
 Through human ingenuity, the tech industry has improved computational ability many millions of times since computers were invented.
 And engineers have extracted only a minute fraction of the energy that is theoretically possible from energy sources.
 That includes known sources, like gasoline and coal, or what people can possibly extract from other sources.

 Max Tegmark sees the enormous benefits of AI as long as humans cultivate the wisdom we need to minimize risks.

 “I’m confident we can have an inspiring future with high tech, but it’s going to require winning the wisdom race,” Tegmark says.
 “The race between the growing power of the technology and the wisdom with which we manage it.”

-In the analog world, we learn by making mistakes.
-If we try something and it fails (or someone dies in a car crash), we adjust our approach (and invent seat belts).
+In the analog world, people learn by making mistakes.
+If you try something and it fails (or someone dies in a car crash), you adjust the approach (and invent seat belts).
 But at the scale of AGI, a reactive trial-and-error approach can be costly and potentially catastrophic.
-Instead, we can begin to proactively predict what could go wrong and apply safety engineering principles.
+Instead, you can begin to proactively predict what could go wrong and apply safety engineering principles.